 Common Diseases for Hostas

 Sooty mold forms on the honeydew excreted by aphids and other insects.
 This often occurs when the hosta is planted under another plant or tree where the aphids are feeding.
 If the mold accumulates, it can harm the plant.
-It can be removed from the plant's leaves with soapy water.
+It can be removed from the plant's leaves with a soft, moist rag.
 Control aphids on surrounding plants to prevent damage to the hostas.